sanjeevghimire/helloworld-rest-api-springboot/README.md

-# REST API using Spring BOot
+# REST API using Spring Boot
 The project consists of HOW-TOs tutorial on building REST API using spring boot.

 # Travis CI